-Why this matters: Permanent, supportive housing leads to reduced interactions with hospitals, law enforcement, jails, courts, and other public systems and will increase consumers' income, social supports, and improved health.
+Why this matters: Permanent, supportive housing reduces interactions with hospitals, law enforcement, jails, courts, and other public systems and increases consumers' income and social supports.
 Permanent, supportive housing promotes recovery, saves money and addresses the problem of the revolving door to jails, emergency rooms and state hospitals.
 Unfortunately, federal support for these programs has not kept up over time and there is minimal state investment.
 Kansas non-profit housing providers try to address the lack of housing options in Kansas' mental health system by cobbling together different funding streams.
-Meanwhile, our state hospitals are struggling to meet the needs of individuals who could be healthier in their own communities if the gaps in our continuum of care were filled with better housing and treatment options.
+Meanwhile, state hospitals strain to serve individuals who could be healthier in their own communities if the gaps in our continuum of care were filled with housing and treatment options.

-The bottom line: The Kansas state mental health hospital system is struggling to meet the needs of Kansans.
-There are 11 Nursing Facilities for Mental Health housing over 600 persons.
-If Kansas invests in safe, decent, affordable and permanent housing-and pays for appropriate services for frequent users of costly medical services-individuals are empowered to recover instead of enduring repeated hospitalizations and incarcerations.
+The bottom line: Kansas needs to fund the Housing First pilot to continue the successes of the federal grant pilot.
+Housing First works.
+The Kansas state mental health hospital system is struggling to meet the needs of Kansans.
+Safe, decent, affordable and permanent housing-along with appropriate services for frequent users of costly medical services-empowers recovery.
 Investing in high-need areas to provide housing for at risk families or individuals discharged from inpatient treatment is a good first step.